tscanlin/developers.optimizely.com/src/content/ios/articles/1-article-test.md

 On iOS, you can call:

 ``[[Optimizely sharedInstance] allExperiments]``
-This returns an array of OptimizelyExperimentData objects that represent every experiment the SDK knows about ``[[Optimizely sharedInstance] visitedExperiments]`` This returns an array of OptimizelyExpermentData objects that represent every experiment that has been seen and visited by the user across all sessions
+- This returns an array of `OptimizelyExperimentData` objects that represent every experiment the SDK knows about

+``[[Optimizely sharedInstance] visitedExperiments]``
+- This returns an array of `OptimizelyExpermentData` objects that represent every experiment that has been seen and visited by the user across all sessions

 *When is an experiment marked as viewed?*

 Once an experiment is running, it is marked as viewed the first time it is seen by an end user.
 For visual experiments, the first time a visual treatment is shown, the experiment is marked as viewed.

-For programmatic experiments, the first time a live variable or codeblock from that experiment is accessed, it is marked as viewed.
+For programmatic experiments, the first time a live variable or code block from that experiment is accessed, it is marked as viewed.

 The Optimizely SDKs keep track of which experiments have been visited across all sessions, as well as which experiments have been visited in a given session.
 Simply use the visitedExperiments API to get a list.

 TIP:
-> You can subscribe to NSNotifications for iOS or register a callback for Android to be notified when various Optimizely events occur in the SDK life cycle.
+> You can subscribe to [NSNotifications](/ios/reference/index.html#subscribe-to-nsnotifications) to be notified when various Optimizely events occur in the SDK life cycle.

 ### MANUAL ACTIVATION

-Similar to activation modes in web experiments, you can manually activate Optimizely for your mobile app.
+You can manually activate Optimizely for your mobile app.
 In essence, this will force Optimizely to re-evaluate based on an in-app API call.
 The two activation modes for mobile experiments are automatic (default) and manual.
 Manual activation is only available for SDK versions 1.3 and above.

-Automatic (Default): By default, Optimizely buckets users and activates the experiment as soon as the app starts and the `startOptimizelyWithAPIToken` method is called (either synchronously or asynchronously).
+*Automatic (Default):* By default, Optimizely buckets users and activates the experiment as soon as the app starts and the `startOptimizelyWithAPIToken` method is called (either synchronously or asynchronously).
 Experiments are marked as visited when the end user reaches an element that has been modified in the experiment.

-Manual: In manual activation mode, developers can specify, via an in-app API call, at which point they want to activate a given experiment.
+*Manual:* In manual activation mode, developers can specify, via an in-app API call, at which point they want to activate a given experiment.
 Manual activation allows you to separate the experiment start (which buckets the users and activates the experiment) from `startOptimizelyWithAPIToken`, which loads the datafile and any remote assets, such as images.
-Check out the developer documentation on manual activation for iOS and Android.
+Check out the [developer documentation](/ios/reference/index.html#manual-activation) on manual activation.

-Please note that visitors still must meet Audience targeting conditions for a manually activated experiment to be eligible for that experiment.
-Manual activation does not bypass Audience conditions.
+*Please note that visitors still must meet Audience targeting conditions for a manually activated experiment to be eligible for that experiment.* Manual activation does not bypass Audience conditions.

 Toggle between manual and automatic activation mode from the Options > Activation Mode menu in the Editor: